WNBA trades open way for free agency to begin

 The most sought after free agent this season is Kristi Toliver, who helped Los Angeles win a title last fall.
 Teams were allowed to start talking to Toliver and the other free agents on Jan.
 15. But compared to other professional leagues, where you may see free agents fly into perspective cities to get wined and dined, it's a little more difficult in the WNBA.

-Many players compete overseas in the winter around the globe, forcing coaches and general managers to travel to Europe, Asia or Australia to meet them person or have calls at all times of day and night.
+Many players compete overseas in the winter around the globe, meaning coaches and general managers often travel to Europe, Asia or Australia to meet them in person or make calls at various times of day and night.

 Toliver is playing this winter in Russia on the same team as Mercury stars Diana Taurasi and Brittney Griner.
 Phoenix coach Sandy Brondello is an assistant on that All-Star Russian team.